panoptes/panoptes.github.io/team.md

 <hr>

 {% include thumbnail.html src="people/Wilfred.jpg" align="right" heading="Wilfred Tyler Gee" caption="Wilfred is a software developer who was tired of making money and decided he wanted to make science instead.
-Currently pursuing a bachelors degree in Astronomy from the University of Hawaii at Hilo, Wilfred also has a certificate in Women's Studies, as well as a minor in Physics and English.
-His previous bachelors was from the University of Utah in Psychology with a minor in Cognitive Science.
+Currently working on PANOPTES from Macquarie University in Sydney, Australia as part of his Masters Thesis, Wilfred recently attained a bachelors degree in Astronomy from the University of Hawaii at Hilo.
+His previous bachelors was from the University of Utah in Psychology.
 Wilfred is also a wanna-be Shakespearean actor and, in his free time, likes to rapel down waterfalls." %}

 <hr>